 After Pearl Harbor, Maple enlisted in the US Army in February 1942 like any other patriotic American boy.
 The Army sent him to Fort Bragg.
 Trained as a radio operator, Maple requested combat duty, but the Army maintained a file on Maple, knew his sympathies, and had a special place set aside for soldiers like him: South Dakota.
 Maple was assigned to the 620th Engineer General Service Company there.
-While the Army did not publicize the fact, the 620th was a unit for known Nazi sympathizers, kept in isolated locations where the men could do something productive but also be watched.
+While the Army did not publicize the fact, the 620th was a unit for known fascist sympathizers, kept in isolated locations where the men could do something productive but also be watched.
 Many of the men in the unit were bright and capable, some even brilliant; they just had the wrong sympathies.

 The 620th was transferred to Camp Hale on 5 December 1943.
 Named after a Denver native, former Brigadier General Irving Hale, Camp Hale was a brand new camp set high in the Rocky Mountains.
 It was located north of Leadville, Colorado in the Pando Valley, which is remote even for that general area.
 It occupies a large plateau at about 9,200 feet, and there are 12,000 foot elevations nearby for people who like to climb.
 I've been there; nothing is left of the camp now beyond a few scattered stone foundations on a huge open, grassy plateau.
 However, when completed in November 1942 at a cost of $31 million, Camp Hale was a cutting-edge site for training mountain soldiers.
 Apparently, Warner Brothers even produced a film, "The Fighting Mountaineers," with scenes shot there (I've been unable to find out anything about the film).
-Camp Hale also was so remote that it was ideal for isolating US Army soldiers who were known Nazi sympathizers.
+Camp Hale also was so remote that it was ideal for isolating US Army soldiers who were known fascist sympathizers.

 |The 10th Mountain Division training at Camp Hale.|

 The 10th Mountain Division - Bob Dole's outfit - was training at Camp Hale when Maple arrived.
 For some reason, there also was a small prisoner of war camp on the grounds, containing 200 soldiers of Erwin Rommel's Afrika Korps (it probably was a funding deal).
 Nobody guarded the POWs too closely - where would they run?
 The camp was in the middle of nowhere, the geography alone was prison enough.
 In fact, Colorado was so isolated in those days that it had 48 POW camps, with 45 of them on a par with what you would expect from a work-release program.
 Some of the instructors at Camp Hale also were Germans/Austrians, but they were émigrés who had fled their native lands for various reasons - such as being Jewish.
-The Army, in one of those weird army deals, housed the Nazi sympathizer unit, the POWs, and the German/Austrian instructors all right next to each other.
+The Army, in one of those weird army deals, housed the fascist sympathizer unit, the POWs, and the German/Austrian instructors all right next to each other.
 It was all very cozy - a bit too cozy, as it turned out.

 Dale the Doer

-Now, most Nazi sympathizers in the 620th were just watchers and fans of the "cause."
+Now, most fascist sympathizers in the 620th were just watchers and fans of the "cause."
 They were onlookers, just as many people today will follow a political party but don't actually go out and knock on doors for their candidate.
 This is where the Dale Maple story, already strange, gets positively weird.
-It was not unusual for the Nazi-sympathizer men of the 620th to become friendly with the POWs, and even on occasion to smuggle a POW off the base now and then for a tourist trip around Colorado.
+It was not unusual for the fascist-sympathizer men of the 620th to become friendly with the POWs, and even on occasion to smuggle a POW off the base now and then for a tourist trip around Colorado.
 Dale, however, was so fascinated by the Afrika Corps men that he smuggled himself into their POW stockade (hiding under a truck) to spend some time chatting with the German soldiers.
 His college fascination with the culture grew even more intense, and he spent days with the POWs drinking schnapps and practicing his German.
 It was all very Gemütlichkeit.

 |Ski practice at Camp Hale.|